holyjak/blog.jakubholy.net/content/posts/2019-02-01--java-troubleshooting-on-steroids-with-clojure-repl.md

 ```

 (`rlwrap` is optional and can be omitted from the command line; however it makes editing in the REPL much nicer.)

+## Aside: Security

+It might seem scary to enable REPL access to a production application.
+Whether it is something for you or not depends on multiple levels - the trust and skill level in your team and the domain you work with.

+If you are security-conscious, you can mandate and enforce that any live coding is done by a pair of developers (our experience is that having two pairs of eyes also really helps to get things right) and you can log and review REPL sessions.
+(I don't need to mention that you secure access to the REPL port by all means, do I?)

+If you are afraid that a change/fix will be executed in production but not the version-controlled source code, you can automatically restart or even re-deploy the application after a finished REPL session.

 ## Conclusion